Triple Crown (IndyCar): History

 In 1978, Al Unser became the first and only driver to win all three Crown Jewel races in one season.
 Ontario Motor Speedway closed in 1980 and its spot in the Triple Crown was replaced with a new 500 Mile race at Michigan International Speedway.
 In 1982, Gordon Johncock won the first two legs of the Triple Crown and looked to become the second driver to sweep the crown jewels.
 While running second at Pocono with six laps remaining, Johncock broke a gearbox and dashed his hopes to win all three races.

 In March 1983, Domino's Pizza became the title sponsor of the Domino's Pizza CART Triple Crown Award.
 A $1 million prize was offered should any driver win all three Triple Crown races in one season.
 In addition, whichever driver scored the most points in the Triple Crown would win $10,000 and a trophy.

 Domino's sponsorship of the award expired at the end of 1986 and the annual crowning of a champion based on points was discontinued.
 Pocono left the IndyCar schedule after 1989 and the Triple Crown promotion was dropped entirely.
 The last Michigan 500 was held in 2001 which made Indianapolis the last 500 mile race for several years.

-In 2012, a 500 mile race at Auto Club Speedway was held as the season-ending race.
+In 2012, a 500-mile race at Auto Club Speedway was held as the season-ending race.
 In October 2012, it was announced that Pocono would return to the schedule in 2013.
 The Triple Crown promotion returned as well.
 "If you're gonna bring history back, the one thing that the fans wanted to see was the Triple Crown," IndyCar CEO Randy Bernard said.
 "Ever since I started three years ago, that was one of the big things they kept telling us."

 Like the promotion in the 1980s, the Triple Crown revival carried cash bonuses, sponsored by Fuzzy's Ultra Premium Vodka.
-If a driver could win all three races, they would earn a $1 million dollar bonus. $250,000 was offered if a driver could win 2 out of 3 races.
+If a driver could win all three races, they would earn a $1 million bonus. $250,000 was offered if a driver could win 2 out of 3 races.
 It became known as the Fuzzy's Vodka Triple Crown.